Choose your language

 The Advanced page is displayed.

 3. Select the Database type.
+The options include:

-4. Enter the database connection URL.
+4. Enter the Database connection URL.
 For examples see Upsize to an external database (Change the PaperCut NG/MF connection details) .

 5. Enter the database connection username and password.

-6. SQL to map card number in external database to allows you to choose what the card number in your external database maps to.
+This option allows you to choose what the card number in your external database maps to.
 Select the option that matches the mapping in your external database.
 The options include:

 Lookup field